josuebarrera/GenEra/README.md

 Installation
 ============

+__NOTE: We will release a Docker container and a single-command conda installation soon!!!__

-For an easy [conda](https://docs.conda.io/en/latest/ "conda") installation, copy and paste this in your terminal ([conda](https://docs.conda.io/en/latest/ "conda") should already be installed in your machine):
+For manual [conda](https://docs.conda.io/en/latest/ "conda") installation, copy and paste this in your terminal ([conda](https://docs.conda.io/en/latest/ "conda") should already be installed in your machine):

 ```console
 git clone https://github.com/josuebarrera/GenEra.git && cd GenEra